zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 ## Solution - OracleBulkCopy
 Documentation: https://docs.oracle.com/cd/E17666_01/doc/win.112/e17357/OracleBulkCopyClass.htm

-This solution only support the provider Oracle.DataAccess.
+This solution only supports the provider Oracle.DataAccess.

-Due to the limitation, unflexibility, and by experience!
-We highly recommand you to use the [Array Bindings solution](#solution---array-bindings) over OracleBulkCopy.
+Due to the limitation and by experience!
+We highly recommend you to use the [Array Bindings solution](#solution---array-bindings) over OracleBulkCopy.

 Limitation: